eu-digital-green-certificates/dgca-verification-center-ios/README.md

    - loading necessary data.

-The root Verification Center object is shared object of DGCVerificationCenter class
+The root Verification Center object is a shared object of DGCVerificationCenter class

       public class DGCVerificationCenter

       public static let shared = DGCVerificationCenter()

 That object is responsible for verification of scanned and saved certificates.

 The certificate has its own specific type and can be verified depend on implemented inspectors

       public enum CertificateType: String { case unknown, dcc, icao, divoc, shc }

-The CertificateType contains existed types of certificates (.dcc, .shc) and may contain non-existed types (.icao) that arenot added yet.
+The CertificateType contains existed types of certificates (.dcc, .shc) and may contain non-existed types (.icao) that aren't added yet.

 #### Initialization of DGCVerificationCenter